robert-zaremba/robert-zaremba.github.io/blog/html/_sources/pages/about_me.txt

 * `Scala <http://www.scala-lang.org>`_
 * `OCaml <http://ocaml.org/>`_

-Currently I'm supporting `asseco <http://asseco.com/pl/home-en/>`_ (one of the biggest IT company in Europe) where I'm developing a cloud system.
-I've also build a system for context advertising network company - `BussinesClick <http://www.businessclick.com/>`_ which is used to match right person with relevant content.
+Recently I was supporting `asseco <http://asseco.com/pl/home-en/>`_ (one of the biggest IT company in Europe) where I was developing a cloud system (based on OpenStack).
+I also built a system for context advertising network company - `BussinesClick <http://www.businessclick.com/>`_ which is used to match right person with relevant content.

 After that I'm programming some social portals (`expressYa <http://expressya.com>`_).